Skip to main content

 The twin brothers achieved a remarkable double in 2021.
 Seven days after Rasmus lifted the Omega European Masters for his third victory Nicolai enjoyed his first win at the DS Automobiles Italian Open, the first time in Tour history that brothers had won in successive weeks.

-After turning professional Rasmus had to wait until only his fifth event on the main circuit to taste success and at 18 years 271 days was the tour’s third youngest winner behind Matteo Manassero and Danny Lee.
+After turning professional Rasmus had to wait until only his fifth event on the main circuit to taste success and at 18 years 271 days became the tour’s third youngest winner behind Matteo Manassero and Danny Lee.

 Venue